 The principal activities of the Group are property investment, securities investment, property development and securities dealings.
-As the Group has not directly engaged in construction of property during the year and considers that it has not operated in environmentally sensitive business during the year, the environmental impact arising from the course of business activities and operation is considered to be low.
+As the Group has not directly engaged in construction of property during the year and considers that it has not operated in environmentally sensitive business during the year, the environmental impact arising from its course of business activities and operation is considered to be low.
 During the year, the Group did not generate any material direct or indirect air emissions, hazardous and non-hazardous waste, discharges into water or land, and there were no substantial amounts of packaging materials used.
 Therefore, disclosures relating to these aspects, as set forth in the ESG Guide, are not applicable to the Group.

-In order to be a responsible corporation, the Group's "Environmental Policy" was formally written and adopted in March 2017.
+The Group has devised and adopted its own "Environment Policy".
 The Group continuously encourages its staff to follow the general guidelines under the "Environmental Policy".